-&lt;sup>a Generic indicators required by MBIE across all CRIs are at the Manaaki Whenua Group level; the rest are at Parent level.
+&lt;sup>b Generic indicators required by MBIE across all CRIs are at the Manaaki Whenua Group level; the rest are at Parent level.

-$^{\rm b}$ Common with or related to SSIF Programmes Investment Contract key performance indicator(s).
+&lt;sup>c Common with or related to SSIF Programmes Investment Contract key performance indicator(s).

-&lt;sup>c Decline due to COVID-19 lock-down.
+&lt;sup>d Uncertainty due to ongoing effects of Covid-19.